BLOG

 Here is the People’s Choice Award winner in that “PATTERN/TEXTURE/ABSTRACT” category, which I titled “Stoned”.

 This photo was taken in bella Bellagio, on the shores of Lake Como.
-Just recently, I published an article on eating dinner at Mistral Restaurant in the Grand Hotel Serbelloni, which you can see HERE.
+Just recently, I published an article on eating dinner in Bellagio at Mistral Restaurant in the Grand Hotel Serbelloni, which you can see HERE.

 To learn more about the wonderful lakeside village of Bellagio, you can see an article from the past that I’ve updated based on our 2023 trip by clicking HERE.
 You will see just what all of those stones are about!